IT Job growth will be anemic

 by Patrick Thibodeau

-Biennial BLS update says offshoring will limit growth in some occupations, while healthcare IT provides a boost
+update says offshoring will limit growth in some occupations, while healthcare IT provides a boost

-The U.S. Bureau of Labor Statistics (BLS) forecasts that offshoring will hurt the growth of U.S. programming jobs in over the rest of this decade, though expansion of healthcare IT and mobile networks will in turn increase demand for software developers, support technicians and systems analysts.
+IT Job growth will be anemic - The U.S. Bureau of Labor Statistics (BLS) forecasts that offshoring will hurt the growth of U.S. programming jobs in over the rest of this decade, though expansion of healthcare IT and mobile networks will in turn increase demand for software developers, support technicians and systems analysts.

 By 2020, employment in all computer occupations is expected to increase by 22%, but some IT fields will fare better than others, according to the BLS biennial update of employment projections.

 Demand for software developers will be the strongest in this period, with increases ranging from 28% to 32%, depending on the type of software development.

 The agency's forecasts, particularly for technology-related jobs, are often controversial because they can't account for rapid market changes and tech disruptions.
 But its estimates are often cited in various policy debates on issues ranging from education to immigration.